 Tom: It's great to have you back.
 Because of course it has been three years now, a quick three years.
 Well it depends on how you experienced it I guess, but three years since the pack was negotiated in 2017.
 And now there are just five ratifications shy of the 50 needed to take effect.
 Am I right on that number?
 Five to go?

 Beatrice: Okay.
 Yeah exactly.
 We got Malta just this past week.
 So, we're getting very, very close now.
-[On September 30, 2020 Malaysia ratified the UN Treaty on the Prohibition of Nuclear Weapons, leaving only four ratifications left for the nuclear ban treaty to trigger entry into force. – Ed.]
+[On October 24, 2020, Honduras became the 50th nation to ratify the UN Treaty to Prohibit Nuclear Weapons, triggering entry into force on January 22, 2021.. – Ed.]

 Tom: So, five to go.
 And as people will remember delegates from 122 countries, nearly two thirds of the UN membership, participated in the negotiations for the treaty.
 84 nations signed it.
 45 have ratified.
 So, five to go to the magic number 50.